ThashmikaX/interview-preparation/quiestions.md

 Implement a class in Python"
 Explain intern project, explain final year project, oop concepts, program to reverse an array,analytical question. java vs c , performance of a program
 FYP and the progress so far
-Finding if a string is a palindrome -> optimizing the code further IQ based coding question(easy)
+IQ based coding question(easy)
 Familiarity with programming languages and the projects that I have used those in" Explain final year project, Explain any other project you prefer, Types in Javascript, Asked about AWS services, DynamoDB.
 Gave 3 simple questions to code in a prefered language Questions related to research
-Asked about react hooks, state,
-Compare Angular vs React

 Asked about intern project and technologies
-Asked about final year project and technologies and some more questions Linked list and doubly linked list how a deletion works in a middle node of a double linked list and write the pseudocode reverse a string (pseudocode) find the largest number in an array (pseudocode) find the second largest in an array (pseudocode) what kind of projects ypu prefer to work with" projects on git, projects other than university projects, angular vs react questions regarding the technologies used in the projects, fyp gsoc or any other projects than university stuff, extra curriculr , leadership and other special things I have done, why not company I did intern what you know about the company, family background
+Asked about final year project and technologies and some more questions

+what kind of projects ypu prefer to work with" projects on git, projects other than university projects, angular vs react questions regarding the technologies used in the projects, fyp